xiaojie-qian/Analaysis_on_Dillards_SQL/README.md

 # Project description
-1. The Project is about a real business about Dillards.
-Dillards is an online retail company: https://www.dillards.com/
+1. The Project is about an online fashion company - Dillards. https://www.dillards.com/).
-2. The dataset is from 2004/8 to 2005/8
+2. The dataset is from 2004/8 to 2005/8 -one year
-3. Six tables are listed in database_information document
+3. Six tables are documented in database_information
-4. Total 47 questions to dive deep into the dataset.
+4. Total 47 SQL queries to dive deep into the dataset documented in SQL file.

 # Schwerpunkte
-1. Understand the meaning of variables: dependent and independent
+1. Understand the meaning of variables: dependent and independent and able to crack the data
-2. Understand to use different metrics to analyze the data
+2. Understand to use different business metrics to analyze the data
 3. The dataset is messy and I need to use the statistical method wisely and exclude the bias dataset
-4. I am familar with advanced query skills, such as complicated subquery, CTE, window_function etc.
+4. Be familar with advanced query skills, such as complicated subquery, CTE, window_function etc.
 5. Understand how to validate the query
 6: Always ask question

 ![Dillards](https://user-images.githubusercontent.com/58776067/170771742-2159092d-44ab-42ff-a6e2-77e076f3c635.jpg)